-German-style brats with sauerkraut, an easy hearty dish, traditional comfort food as its best.
-Just two main ingredients, but so much going on!
+German-style brats with sauerkraut are an easy, hearty dish; traditional comfort food at its best.
+There are just two main ingredients, but there is so much going on!

 You can cook the two recipes separately.
 Make Bavarian sauerkraut, for instance, and cook some Brats on the Stove, Brats in the Oven, or Brats in the Air Fryer.
 Mix when serving.
 Serve with boiled or mashed potatoes.

-Stuff some buns, either hot dog buns or some really good crusty rolls (preferably German-style Brötchen) with kraut (warm or at room temperature).
+Stuff some buns, either hot dog buns or some really good crusty rolls (preferably breakfast bread rolls, which are German-style Brötchen), with kraut (warm or at room temperature).
 Add a hot sausage and mustard (generously).
 Some people prefer ketchup (many kids), but I am a mustard person.

 Sauerkraut:

-- Either from a can, jar, bag, or fresh from a barrel at the butchers.
-For an authentic German taste, buy a can of German sauerkraut as only this will ensure an authentic taste.
-Look for brands, like Mildessa/ Hengstenberg.
-(Amazon affiliate link, but I am not being paid to recommend these products, they are just what I use and love to eat myself).
+- Either from a can, jar, bag, or fresh from a barrel at the butcher.
+For an authentic German taste, buy a can of German sauerkraut, as only this will ensure an authentic taste.
+Look for brands, like Mildessa/ Hengstenberg. (the Amazon affiliate link opens in a new tab).

 - You might find these products in larger supermarkets, maybe those with an Ethnic food section, or in German/European/Eastern European food stores.